seanmdick/sqs/README.md

 * `options.namespace` - Prefix all queues with `namespace`.
 Defaults to empty string.
 * `options.https` - If true use https.
 Defaults to false.
 * `options.raw` - If true it doesn't parse message's body to JSON.
 Defaults to false.
+* `options.host` - Overrides the AWS region, useful for testing.
+Defaults to false.

 Some of the options can be configured using env vars.
 See below for more.